 BCBS company websites and customer service centers are providing facts about the safety and effectiveness of vaccines.
 They're serving as trusted sources of information at a time when disinformation about the vaccines could make some less confident about getting the shots.
 Some BCBS companies are running campaigns on television, social media and radio to encourage vaccination and counter disinformation.
 Capital BlueCross is keeping members up to date on the vaccine on its website.
 It's also teaming up with a professional basketball player who will promote the fact that when he gets the COVID-19 vaccine, he's taking the “Shot of His Life” for himself, his family and his community, and he'll be asking everyone to do the same.
 Blue Cross Blue Shield of Hawaii, in partnership with the Hawaii COVID Collaborative, a group of private businesses and nonprofits, has helped launch a website that includes education about COVID-19 and the vaccines.
 Other BCBS companies are working with local partners to share information about safety and effectiveness in underserved communities.
 Independence Blue Cross is continuing its work with the Black Doctors COVID-19 Consortium to support education and outreach in communities of color.

-Arkansas Blue Cross and Blue Shield, Blue Cross Blue Shield of Arizona, Capital BlueCross, Blue Cross Blue Shield of Hawaii, Independence Blue Cross, BlueCross BlueShield of Tennessee, Anthem Blue Cross Blue Shield, Highmark Blue Cross Blue Shield, Blue Shield of California, Blue Cross and Blue Shield of Minnesota and Premera Blue Cross are independent licensees of the Blue Cross Blue Shield Association, an association of independent, locally operated Blue Cross and Blue Shield companies.
+Arkansas Blue Cross and Blue Shield, Blue Cross Blue Shield of Arizona, Capital BlueCross, Blue Cross Blue Shield of Hawaii, Independence Blue Cross, BlueCross BlueShield of Tennessee, Anthem Blue Cross Blue Shield, Highmark Blue Cross Blue Shield, Blue Shield of California, Blue Cross and Blue Shield of Minnesota, Blue Cross Blue Shield of Massachusetts and Premera Blue Cross are independent licensees of the Blue Cross Blue Shield Association, an association of independent, locally operated Blue Cross and Blue Shield companies.
 All company names and brands are the property of their respective owners, used for identification purposes only, and are in no way associated or affiliated with the Blue Cross and Blue Shield Association.
 Use of these names and brands does not imply endorsement.